aperechnev/aperechnev/README.md

-## Hi! 👋

-My name is Alexander Perechnev and I'm an iOS developer with 10+ years of experience.
+Yet another iOS developer with 10+ years of experience.

 Feel free to communicate with me in English🇬🇧, Russian🇷🇺 and Serbian🇷🇸.